Don't Write Off NFT Gaming Just Yet

 Otherside may be the Web3 game with the highest budget, but perhaps the most ambitious is Star Atlas.

-In development since 2020, Star Atlas is crafted like a traditional AAA game.
-Inspired by Eve Online, CEO Michael Wagner told me there are around 200 developers working on the game.
+In development since 2020, the Eve Online-inspired Star Atlas is crafted like a traditional AAA game.
+Michael Wagner, CEO of Star Atlas development studio ATMTA, told me there are around 200 developers working on the game.
 It's scheduled for release in 2026.

 Like Eve Online, Star Atlas is half game, half space simulator.
 Players ride spacecraft throughthe galaxy, socializing and battling with each other, exploring exoplanets, mining lands and meteors for resources and so on.